DistributedDesigns/audit_logger/readme.md

 .scripts/install

+# Start dependent services
-# Assumes there's a RMQ instance running in docker
+# Assumes there's an RMQ running somewhere
+docker-compose up

 # Run with one of
 $GOPATH/bin/audit_logger
 go run *.go
 ```

+### Prod deploy notes
+CentOS enables SE linux by default.
+This prevents `sql/auditInit.sql` from running on startup.
+The solution, as will all security inconveniences, is to disable security!
+- `su -c "setenforce 0"`

 ### Monitored Queues
 #### Active
 Other services intentionally create messages to send to the logger on these queues.
 - `audit_event` -> Something to be written to the audit log, like a `<userCommand>`.
-Message body is pre-formatted XML.
+Message is a serialized `AuditEvent`.
 -  `dumplog` -> Requests for user activity logs.
-User is passed in message `header["userID"]`.
-If the user is `admin` then a system dump is performed.
+Message is a serialized `DumplogRequest`.

 #### Passive
 The logger snoops on these messages and records them.